 A switch cluster is a set of switches connected together, whether through common user port or special ports.
 One switch plays the role of cluster command switch, and other switches are cluster member switches, which are managed by the command switch.
 In a switch cluster, only one IP address is needed (on the command switch).
 Not all switches can be clustered.
 Only specific cluster-capable switches from the same manufacturer can be clustered.
 And different manufacturers may use different software for clustering.

 Where it comes to switch stacking vs cascading, the most obvious difference is that only stackable switches can be stacked while almost all switches can be cascaded.
 And the stackable switches are generally of the same model or at least belonging to the same manufacturer.

 In a switch stack, the port capacity is the combination of all the member switches and the bandwidth is also the sum of all switches.
 But by cascading switches, the bandwidth will not be increased.
 There’s even possibility of congestion at the cascade ports if you have only one connection between each switch.

-Stacking and clustering is very similar in that a stack or a cluster both use only one IP address, and member switches are managed as a whole.
-So when you wan to simplify the management of multiple switches, both stacking and clustering are technologies that can be adopted.
+Stacking and clustering are very similar in that a stack or a cluster both use only one IP address, and member switches are managed as a whole.
+So when you want to simplify the management of multiple switches, both stacking and clustering are technologies that can be adopted.